The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The K unneth spectral sequence for H *(e n;F p)

+\end{enumerate} \end{lemma} These facts are proved by showing that the map of $\Page{2}$-pages takes the classes to $0$ and then realizing that there is nothing in lower filtration for the classes to be detected by on the $\Page{\infty}$-page. \begin{proof} \begin{asparaenum} \item The first claim is obvious by considering the following map of spectral sequences

 each of which comes from a map of ring spectra.
-All of the above spectral sequences collapse since the first one does.
-Then notice that there are no elements in lower filtration for the $\ov_{n+k}$ to be sent to.
+All of the above spectral sequences collapse since the first does and the maps are surjective on $\Tor$.
+The first map of spectral sequences takes all generators, other than the unit, of $\HH_*(BP;\F_p)$ to zero.
+The second map establishes the second claim as $\ov_{n+k}$ isn't a cycle here and there are no elements in lower filtration for the $\ov_{n+k}$ to be sent to as the $\ov_{n+k}$ are on the $1$-line.
+The claim for $\ov_I$ follows as all such maps are multiplicative.